oubiwann/abm-personality-and-emotions/project/README.md

-While this project examines very simple examples of personality, emotion, and mood, I am ultimately interested in building much more complex models that make use of the OCEAN/Big Fix personality model, and various taxonomies of emotions and moods.
+While this project examines very simple examples of personality, emotion, and mood, I am ultimately interested in building much more complex models that make use of the OCEAN/Big Five personality model, and various taxonomies of emotions and moods.
 This project took a certain amount of inspiration from the 2003 paper by Egges et al.,
 [A Model for Personality and Emotion Simulation](https://github.com/hexagram30/agent/blob/master/dev-resources/research/%5B2003%20Egges%5D%20A%20Model%20for%20Personality%20and%20Emotion%20Simulation.pdf).